cpucortexm/kernel_internals/README3.md

 ~~~

 ## Sharing Spinlocks between Interrupt and Process Context
+*Note*: Disabling interrupts on one core will automatically disable preemption in that core.
 It is possible that a critical section needs to be protected by the same lock in both an interrupt and in non-interrupt (process) execution context in the kernel.
 In this case spin_lock_irqsave() and the spin_unlock_irqrestore() variants have to be used to protect the critical section.
 This has the effect of disabling interrupts on the executing CPU.
 You can see in the steps below what could happen if you just used spin_lock() in the process context:
 1. Process context kernel code acquires the spinlock using spin_lock.
 2. While the spinlock is held, an interrupt comes in on the same CPU and executes.